ivanaugusto09/ivanaugusto09/README.md

 - :student: My name is Ivan Augusto and I have a degree in Computer Information Systems and currently MSc Student in Computer Science
 - ‎‍💻Front-end developer

-## ⚡ Tecnologias
+## ⚡ Technologies

-Tecnologias que estudo e desenvolvo:
+These are some of the technologies and tools that I am familiar with:

 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)
 <img src="https://img.shields.io/badge/vuejs%20-%2335495e.svg?&style=flat-square&logo=vue.js&logoColor=%234FC08D"/>